 This matter is of less interest for all those companies that operate in the itinerant business sector with food trucks or other commercial vehicles, which allow them to be free of moving wherever they want, according to their needs and business goals.

-In any cases, after 2020, the Bolkestein directive will be law and it will give a new growth to selling vehicles for itinerant business, which is a sector that goes against the tendency and has important growth rates.
+In any cases, after 2020, the Bolkestein directive will be law and it will give a new growth to selling vehicles for street food business, which is a sector that goes against the tendency and has important growth rates.

-In this sense, there are many reasons why it’s convenient to buy a food truck and open an itinerant business.
+In this sense, there are many reasons why it’s convenient to buy a food truck and start a mobile food business.
 One of these reasons is indeed the extreme mobility, together with the multiple opportunities that it can offer.

 Using a food truck or promo truck does not only remove the problems connected to a fixed location but also allow to go looking for new business opportunities wherever they might be.